I love making delicious recipes and I enjoy sharing them with others.

 - 5 tbsp thick cut marmalade (the more orange bits, the better)

 - Zest of 1 orange

 - 50 ml sherry or port

 Rate This Recipe!

 How to Cook Your Honey & Marmalade Glazed Roast Ham

 - When you first buy a ham, the meat will be very salty and not really suitable to eat.
 To remove the saltiness, and if you have time, put your ham in cold water and soak it overnight.

 - Now you are ready to cook.
-Ensure you have a large saucepan big enough to fit your cut of meat, you will notice from my photos that I didn’t have a big enough saucepan, in this case half way through the boiling remove the ham/gammon and turn it upside down to ensure both ends are cooked.
-Cover the ham/gammon in cold water and bring to the boil.
-You will notice some froth bubbling on top of the water, this will be the remnance of any salt left in the ham/gammon.
+Ensure you have a large saucepan big enough to fit your cut of meat, you will notice from my photos that I didn’t have a big enough saucepan.
+In this case, halfway through the boiling remove the ham/gammon and turn it upside down to ensure both ends are cooked.
+Cover the ham/gammon in cold water and bring to a boil.
+You will notice some froth bubbling on top of the water, this will be the remnants of any salt left in the ham/gammon.
 Remove the ham/gammon and pour away the water and wash the saucepan.

 - Now place the meat back in the saucepan and pour in the apple juice.
-Top the saucepan up with cold water if required.
-Add the carrots, onion, peppercorns, coriander seeds, cumin seeds, bay leaves and star anise to the liquid and bring the ham/gammon to the boil.
+Top the saucepan with cold water if required.
+Add the carrots, onion, peppercorns, coriander seeds, cumin seeds, bay leaves, and star anise to the liquid and bring the ham/gammon to a boil.

 - Ensure your oven is preheated to 200°C/gas mark 6 before removing your meat from the saucepan.